darrenat10gen/mrloader/README.md

     ~$ sudo apt-get install mongodb-clients
     ~$ mongo 10.0.0.249

-The EMR loader requires that you specify a database and collection for the docuements to be loaded into.
+The EMR loader requires that you specify a database and collection for the documents to be loaded into.
 If the collection will be sharded, this is a good time to :

 * Choose the database name and enable sharding
 * Choose the collection name, a shard key and enable sharding